Minihome opened in 2003. It was set up by Billie Chan and Maria Gandy, also directors of Yogahome, which is next door!

-We like to keep parents informed with daily feedback, weekly newsletters, termly review meetings to discuss your child and termly meetings with managers to discuss broader nursery matters.
+We like to keep parents informed with daily feedback, weekly newsletters, termly review meetings to discuss your child and termly meetings with managers to discuss curriculum plans and broader nursery matters.

 Fresh, healthy food is minihomemade on the premises daily and children learn to grow food from seed to eat.
 We have grown strawberries, lettuce, beans, salad onions and potatoes.